Avashist1998/Avashist1998.github.io/content/posts/events_app.md

 ## How did I build It

-I implementing the business logic, in the application through FastAPI.
-There a total of 4 rest endpoints, for 4 tables making up the application.
-The database based use to manage the application data is SQLite.
-The UI experience written in Typescript using the react library.
-Material UI library was using for icons, and basic page components, and visuals through the use of tailwind.
+I implemented the business logic in the FastAPI application.
+There are a total of four REST endpoints, for four tables making up the application.
+The database-based used to manage the application data is SQLite.
+The UI experience was written in Typescript using the react library.
+The Material UI library was used for icons, and components.
+The styling was done through the use of tailwind.

 ## Design and Architecture